United Tompkins Impact Fund

 Project Funded: Operational Support

-Positive Youth Development programming is geared toward youth in 5-8th grade (ages ~10-14), primarily for youth who may not be actively engaged in youth sports or other school sponsored or fee based activities.
-Programming for high school age youth is geared toward meeting youth where they are and providing supports for whatever is coming next in their lives.
+Positive Youth Development programming is geared toward youth in 5-8th grade (ages ~10-14), primarily for youth who may not be actively engaged in youth sports or other school-sponsored or fee-based activities.
+Programming for high school-age youth is geared toward meeting youth where they are and providing support for whatever is coming next in their lives.
 The goal of the Youth Employment Program is to encourage and foster first-time/early workers and provide them with workforce development skills necessary to be successful, empowered, and safe as they enter the work world.

 Varna Community Association